 Hint: Make sure your student knows to fill in all of the answer bubbles on BOTH tests.
 The SAT no longer deducts points for incorrect answers, and the ACT never has.

-Studying tips and tricks, in addition to test section breakdowns for both the ACT and SAT can be found here.
+Studying tips and tricks, in addition to test section breakdowns for both the ACT and SAT.

 Provide Prep Tools

 There are a plethora of test prep tools out there.
 Do you need to pay an arm and a leg to get a better score?
 Probably not.